RamaAlsaket/Customer-Lifetime-Value-Model-/README.md

 Contain:
 1) Dahsbored analysis the customer data
-2) Full model with hugh accurcy
+2) Full model with high accurcy by XGBoost Regression alogrithem